Ithil-protocol/docs/docs/developers/new-strategy.md

 sidebar_position: 1
 ---

-# Create a new strategy
+# Create a new service
 Built on top of Ithil

 ---

-To create a new strategy simply extend the [BaseStrategy.sol](https://github.com/Ithil-protocol/v1-core/blob/master/contracts/strategies/BaseStrategy.sol) smart contract.
+To create a new service simply extend the [BaseStrategy.sol](https://github.com/Ithil-protocol/v1-core/blob/master/contracts/services/BaseStrategy.sol) smart contract.

-A strategy consists of three main functions.
+A service consists of three main functions.
 * The `_openPosition` function is responsible for executing the core interaction logic with other protocols
 * The `_closePosition` function unstakes/swaps/withdraws tokens from external protocols and send them to the vault to repay the loan (if the invested amount is greater than the collateral posted, i.e. leverage > 1x)
-* The `quote` function is a stateless pricing function that must give a specific numeric value to the overall investment according to the supplied inputs; it is a fundamental piece of any strategy contract and it is used by both users and liquidators.
+* The `quote` function is a stateless pricing function that must give a specific numeric value to the overall investment according to the supplied inputs; it is a fundamental piece of any service contract and it is used by both users and liquidators.

 The constructor is the place where to put extra required arguments and perform the init logic like token approvals.
 It is also possible to add other functions responsible for whitelisting or any other governance-tied logic.
-By design **we prefer to keep strategies token-agnostic** and make sure they can seamlessly work for all tokens supported by a specific protocol.
+By design **we prefer to keep services token-agnostic** and make sure they can seamlessly work for all tokens supported by a specific protocol.

 ## Handling positions